keu/docs/astro/cli/astro-deployment-delete.md

     ]}>
 <TabItem value="astro">

 Delete a Deployment on Astro.
-This command is functionally identical to deleting a Deployment via the Cloud UI.
+This command is functionally identical to deleting a Deployment in the Cloud UI.

 When you run `astro deployment delete`, you are prompted to select from a list of Deployments that you can access in your Workspace.
 You can bypass this prompt and specify a Deployment name or ID in the command.
 To retrieve a Deployment ID, open your Deployment in the Cloud UI and copy the value in the **ID** section of the Deployment page.
 You can also run `astro deployment list` to find a Deployment ID or name.